codership/galera/Docs_tommi/python3/source/nodeprovisioning.rst

 .. index::
    pair: State Snapshot Transfer methods; Comparison of

-You can choose between two different node provisioning methods:
+There are two different node provisioning methods:

-- If you have a node state, use State Snapshot Transfer (SST)
+- State Snapshot Transfer (SST), which transfers the entire node state as it is (hence "snapshot").
-- If you do not have a state, use Incremental State Transfer (IST)
+- Incremental State Transfer (IST), which only transfers the results of transactions missing from the joining node.

-These methods are compared in this chapter.
+You can choose the SST method (*mysqldump*, *rsync*, or *xtrabackup*), whereas IST will be automatically chosen by the donor node, when it is available.
+The SST methods are compared in this chapter.

 There is no single best state snapshot transfer method; the method must be chosen depending on the situation.
 Fortunately, the choice